-1. Explosion hazard

-2. No fire, open flames, or smoking.

-3. Read the Operator's Manual.

-4. Wear eye protection

-5. Keep bystanders a safe distance from the battery.
+1. Explosion hazard 4.
+Wear eye protection 2.
+No fire, open flames, or smoking.
+5. Read the Operator's Manual .
+3. Caustic liquid/chemical burn hazard 6.
+Keep bystanders a safe distance from the battery.

-6. Caustic liquid/chemical burn hazard

-1. Contains lead; do not discard.
+1. Contains lead,-do not throw the battery in the garbage.

 2. Recycle

-3. Wear eye protection; explosive gases can cause blindness and other injuries
+3. Wear eye protection-explosive gases can cause blindness and other injuries.

 4. No sparks, flame, or smoking

 5. Sulfuric acid can cause blindness or severe burns.

 6. Flush eyes immediately with water and get medical help fast.

 7. Maximum fill line

 8. Minimum fill line

-9. Instructions for activating the battery
+9. Instructions for activating the battery.